Interest Rates Are Forcing Discipline Back Into Australian Small Caps

 Subscribe

 Interest rates are reshaping behaviour across equity markets.
-In Australian small caps, the shift is immediate.
-Capital is no longer abundant, and the cost of funding now influences every decision.
+In Australian small caps, the effect is direct and immediate.
+Capital is no longer abundant, and the cost of funding now influences every allocation decision.
 This environment favours businesses with discipline, liquidity, and clear valuation support.

 Periods of rising interest rates tend to coincide with pressure on small cap valuations, as higher funding costs and tighter liquidity reduce tolerance for speculative growth.
 Over time, this environment increases dispersion and favours businesses with stronger balance sheets and internal cash generation.

-Therefore, management teams must prioritise return on capital and balance sheet strength.
-Projects that once proceeded under optimistic assumptions are now subject to stricter hurdle rates.
-This supports more sustainable earnings profiles and reduces capital misallocation over time.
+Management teams must now prioritise return on capitalabove volume.
+Projects that once proceeded underoptimistic assumptions are now subject to stricter hurdle rates.
+This supportsmore sustainable earnings profiles and reduces capital misallocation over time.

-These dynamics were recently discussed by our CIO, Emanuel Datt, in a recent interview with Ausbiz.
-Emanuel outlined how rising rates are influencing capital allocation across Australian small caps, while also highlighting the role of energy markets in shaping current opportunity sets.
+These dynamics were recently discussed by Datt Capital's CIO, Emanuel Datt, in an interview with Ausbiz.
+Emanuel outlined how rising rates are influencing capital allocation across ASX small caps, while highlighting the role of energy markets in shaping current opportunity sets.

 For investors assessing a small companies fund in Australia, this shift reinforces the importance of selectivity, balance sheet strength, and capital preservation.